0o0slytherinpride0o0/Neopets-Scripts-Redesign/README.md

 </ol>

 Please, please, please <b>edit my code to your heart's content</b>!<br>
-Share it, call it your own, request I make changes, whatever!
+Share it, call it your own*, request I make changes, whatever!<br>
+<sub>*I'm mostly seriously about this, although credit is always appreciated.</sub>

 # Scripts